 Let now $z\in\C$ such that $|e_i-z|=\frac{1}{4}\rho_1 \sin (\nu) $.
 Eq.\ \eqref{eq:pconst} (which requires $|g|$ to be small enough -depending on $ \boldsymbol{\nu} $ and $ \rho_1 $) then allows to obtain

 for some constant $c$ (independent of $\theta $, $n$, $g$, $\rho_0$, $ \rho $ and $ \boldsymbol \nu $) .
 Here, we have used \eqref{eq:lemma-reswithoutdisc-standtardest1} from Lemma \ref{lemma:ib-reswithoutdisc} in the last step.
 Notice that in this work we assume that the imaginary part of $\theta$, $ \nu $, is positive.
 Then, strictly speaking, we do not have the right to use our results for $\overline \theta$.
 However, the restriction we impose by assuming that $ \nu $ is not negative is irrelevant.
 This is assumed only for convenience in order to simplify our notation.
-Of course, the same results hold true if we take $ - \pi/16 < \nu < - \boldsymbol{\nu} $. \end{proof} \begin{remark} Let $\theta\in\mathcal S$ (see \eqref{def:setS}) and let $|g|$ be small enough (depending on $ \boldsymbol{\nu} $ and $ \rho_1 $).
+Of course, the same results hold true if we take $ - \pi/16 < \nu < - \boldsymbol{\nu} $.
+In this case the spectrum of $H_0^{(1), \theta}$ is just mirrored with respect to the real line.
+Hence, one has to mirror also the definition of $B_i^{(1)}$ with respect to the real line in order to obtain the same estimates.
+Afterwards, the proofs are just the same. \end{proof} \begin{remark} Let $\theta\in\mathcal S$ (see \eqref{def:setS}) and let $|g|$ be small enough (depending on $ \boldsymbol{\nu} $ and $ \rho_1 $).
 Then